Shi Yang

 About Shi Yang

-Shi Yang is a New Taipei restaurant with a confirmed 2026 MICHELIN Plate, making it a useful option for diners who want to plan around a recognized meal rather than choose a restaurant casually at the last minute.
+Shi Yang is a New Taipei restaurant with a 2026 MICHELIN Plate, making it a useful option for diners who want to plan around a recognized meal rather than choose a restaurant casually at the last minute.

-Plan around the confirmed hours
+Plan around the hours

 Who should prioritize it

-Prioritize Shi Yang if you want a MICHELIN Plate-recognized restaurant in New Taipei and are comfortable planning around limited verified public detail.
-It is less useful for diners who need confirmed pricing, a named chef narrative, a specific menu format, or detailed seating information before choosing a restaurant.
+Prioritize Shi Yang if you want a MICHELIN Plate-recognized restaurant in New Taipei and are comfortable planning around limited public detail.
+It is less useful for diners who need pricing, a named chef narrative, a specific menu format, or detailed seating information before choosing a restaurant.

 If you are comparing options, keep Shi Yang alongside other dining choices such as Joy Vegetarian Restaurant, San Chieh Mei Nung Chia Le, Sung Chu Yuan, Uosho, Yangming Spring (Shilin), depending on where your wider plans take you.